1958 FIFA World Cup: Qualification

 The hosts (Sweden) and the defending champions (West Germany) qualified automatically.
 Of the remaining 14 places, nine were allocated to Europe, three to South America, one to North/Central America, and one to Asia/Africa.

 Aside from the main European zone matches, Wales, which finished second in its group behind Czechoslovakia, was drawn into a play-off with Israel after Israel won its group by default because its three opponents, Turkey, Indonesia and Sudan, refused to play.
 FIFA had imposed a rule that no team would qualify without playing at least one match, something that had happened in several previous World Cups.
-Wales won the play-off and qualified for the first time.
+Wales won the play-off and qualified for the first time (something they would not do again until 2022).
 With Northern Ireland making its debut, and England and Scotland also qualifying, this World Cup was the only one to date to feature all four of the United Kingdom's Home Nations.

 This World Cup also saw the entry and qualification of the Soviet Union for the first time, while Argentina appeared for the first time since 1934.
 It was also the first one for which Italy failed to qualify (Italy did not take part in the 1930 tournament but there was no qualification for that competition).
 Other teams that failed to qualify included two-time champions and 1954 semifinalists Uruguay, as well as Spain and Belgium.

 On 8 February 1958, in Solna, Lennart Hyland and Sven Jerring presented the results of the draw where the qualified teams were divided into four groups.
 Seeding was geographical rather than by team strength, with each group containing one western European team, one eastern European team, one of the four British teams that had qualified, and one from the Americas.